Eosinophilic oesophagitis (EoE)

 In a medical sense, topical refers to direct local application to the area of the body that is affected.
 Therefore, swallowed topical steroids are a useful treatment strategy in EoE as they are delivered directly to the oesophagus (by swallowing) and act locally by direct contact with the lining of the oesophagus.
 Further, there is negligible absorption of the medication into the rest of the body and bloodstream, meaning that side effects are minimal.

 Swallowed topical steroids are effective in 70-90% of patients with EoE.
 If topical steroids have not been effective, it can sometimes be due to the dose being too low.
-Two forms of swallowed topical steroid are commonly used in Australia for EoE - recent medical studies have shown that both are equally effective, so either is acceptable to use.
-At present, these medications are not formulated specifically for use in eosinophilic oesophagitis, and we have to make do with the formulations used for asthma; but instead of inhaling the medicine, patients with EoE need to swallow it.
-Within the next couple of years, we should have access to topical steroids that are specifically formulated for EoE (these are now available in Europe), and will therefore be easier for patients to take.
-Until then, it is important that the patient’s gastroenterologist provides adequate written and visual explanation to the patient to ensure that they know how to take the medication correctly.
+Traditionally we have had to make do with the formulations used for asthma; but instead of inhaling the medicine, patients with EoE need to swallow it.
+However recently EoE specialists in Australia have been given access to topical steroids that are specifically formulated for EoE (these are now available in Europe), and are much easier for patients to take - a tablet that dissolves on the tongue.

 Since eosinophilic oesophagitis is in most cases an allergy to food(s) that the patient consumes, we can potentially treat the problem by removing those food(s) from the diet.
 Initial experience with dietary therapy involved an elemental diet in children.
 Elemental diet refers to a diet where the patient stops consuming all normal food and drink, and subsists completely on a liquid formula which contains all essential nutrients.
 While this was shown to be effective in treating the condition, it is not a palatable or long-term solution for patients.